AudioBible/KJV/README.md

-    audiobible list speakers                                    # to list all speakers found on sermonaudio.com audiobible list speakers this                               # to list all speakers which have this in there name audiobible list topics                                      # to list all topics found on sermonaudio.com audiobible list words                                       # to list all words found on biblestudytools.com
+    audiobible list speakers                                    # to list all speakers found on sermonaudio.com audiobible list speakers this                               # to list all speakers which have this in there name audiobible list topics                                      # to list all topics found on sermonaudio.com audiobible list words                                       # to list all words found on kingjamesbibledictionary.com audiobible list words this                                  # to list all words which have this in the word

+    audiobible word this                                        # show definition and other data for the word "this"

     audiobible praise                                           # open a browser to a youtube playlist with hymns for praising God